vinfalardeau/RE-rosgen/README.md

 Research activity applying reproducibility principles to a GIS-based implementation of Rosgen Stream Classification.

-Please **view online only** while this repository is still in development.

 # Templates for Reproducible and Replicable Research

 A template repository that contains a folder structure, template documents, and best practice suggestions for conducting reproducible geographic research.
 The folder structure presented here can be used to